unity3d-open-tools/opengui/README.md

 Check out the [example project] (https://github.com/mrzapp/opengui/releases/tag/example)

 **How can I align object relatively to the screen?**
 The "anchor" and "pivot" properties of the OGWidget and subclasses take care of that.

+**How do I deal with different aspect ratios?**
+Make sure to use "anchor" and "stretch" to position your content, if you want it to be flexible.

 Technical overview
 ------------------------------------